mapbender/mapbender-documentation/en/functions/basic/feature_info.rst

 * **Display type:** Display of the information, tabs or accordion.
 * **Max count:** Maximum number of results that should be displayed in the result dialog.
 * **Width/Height:** Width/height of the dialog in px.
-* **Highlighting enabled:** Deactivates/activates FeatureInfo Highlighting.
+* **Highlighting enabled:** Deactivates/activates FeatureInfo Highlighting (default: false).
 * **Default color** Sets color for selected objects.
 * **Hover color** Sets hover color for selected objects.

-A button is also needed.
+A button is also needed for complete frontend integration.
 Further information on how to configurate a button: `Button <../misc/button.html>`_.

 Layer tree settings
 ---------------------------
-The Layer "Krankenhäuser NRW" is visible and the FeatureInfo request for the layer is activated.
+The layer is visible and FeatureInfo request for the layer is activated.

 .. image:: ../../../figures/de/feature_info_on.png
      :scale: 80

-The Layer "Krankenhäuser NRW" is visible and the FeatureInfo request for the layer is deactivated.
+The layer is visible and the FeatureInfo request for the layer is deactivated.

 .. image:: ../../../figures/de/feature_info_off.png
      :scale: 80

-The Layer "Krankenhäuser NRW" is invisible and there will be no FeatureInfo request (even if the FeatureInfo request is activated).
+The layer is invisible and there will be no FeatureInfo request (even if FeatureInfo request is activated).

 .. image:: ../../../figures/de/feature_info_on_layer_invisible.png
      :scale: 80

-The FeatureInfo can be requested even though the layer is invisible.
+ FeatureInfo can be requested even though the layer is invisible.

 Display as original and styled